WEST HARRIS TRUST

 A summary of requirements are:

-- See above list for best practice, plus:
+See Recreational drone use for best practice, plus:

 Please be aware that West Harris is home for many of us and be sensitive to local events such as the Sabbath (Sunday), funerals etc during which we would advise refraining from drone use.